Toronto is a huge, sprawling city which offers any number of neighbourhood characteristics and different lifestyles.

 More people in Vaughan identify themselves as Italian or Jewish by origin than by any other ethnicity.
 Visible minorities make up just over a quarter of the population.
 The main minority groups are Chinese and South East Asian.

-Buyers should budget around $1 million to $1.5 million to buy a typical detached house in Vaughan or about $600,000 for a townhouse.
-Detached houses account for almost 80 percent of all residential property in Vaughan with townhouses being the next most popular.
+Buyers should budget around $1.2 million to $1.5 million to buy a typical detached house in Vaughan or about $950,000 for a townhouse.
+Detached houses account for almost 65 percent of all residential property in Vaughan with townhouses being the next most popular.